aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 ---
-title: "how to edit psd: Adjust Text Layer Bound Box in Java"
+title: "Edit PSD: Adjust Text Layer Bound Box Using Aspose.PSD for Java"
 linktitle: Adjust Text Layer Bound Box in PSD using Java
 second_title: Aspose.PSD Java API
 description: "Learn how to edit PSD files with Aspose.PSD for Java – retrieve and adjust a text bound box in a PSD.
 Step‑by‑step guide for how to edit psd programmatically."